Stocks, euro rally as Greek debt swap offer closes

 NEW YORK Global stocks enjoyed their best day in more than two months on Thursday and the euro rebounded as the deadline on a Greek private debt swap passed with signs the deal would go through, sparing Greece a chaotic default.

-Expectations of a solid U.S. payrolls report for February on Friday also fuelled appetite for oil and other growth-sensitive commodities and sparked selling of safe-haven U.S. and German government debt.
+Expectations of a solid U.S. payrolls report for February on Friday also fueled appetite for oil and other growth-sensitive commodities and sparked selling of safe-haven U.S. and German government debt.

-Greece closed a bond swap offer to private creditors on Thursday after clearing the minimum 75 percent threshold of acceptance to push the deal through, moving closer to secure 130 billion euros (108 billion pounds) in funds it needs to avert a default.
+Greece closed a bond swap offer to private creditors on Thursday after clearing the minimum 75 percent threshold of acceptance to push the deal through, moving closer to secure 130 billion euros in funds it needs to avert a default.

 "By Greece avoiding a disorderly default it will remove a key risk hanging over the markets over the next few weeks," said Dan Dorrow, director of research at Faros Trading in Stamford, Connecticut.

 Greece aims to persuade 90 percent of creditors to take part in the deal.
-A Greek official said after the 3 p.m (8 p.m.
-British time) deadline that the take-up on the offer had topped 85 percent.
+A Greek official said after the 3 p.m (2000 GMT) deadline that the take-up on the offer had topped 85 percent.
 Greece said that a two-thirds acceptance could allow it to trigger collective action clauses and force other bondholders to accept losses.

 Back-to-back days of gains still left the three major indices in the red on the week.

-Basic materials stocks led the advance on the S&P 500, rising 1.6 percent, while the financial sector was held back by insurers after the U.S. Treasury sold $6 billion of its shares in AIG.
+Basic materials stocks .GSPM led the advance on the S&P 500, rising 1.6 percent, while the financial sector was held back by insurers after the U.S. Treasury sold $6 billion of its shares in AIG (AIG.N).

 European shares rallied, reversing half the losses suffered earlier in the week.

-Shares of banks, the main holders of Greek debt, were among the top gainers, with Deutsche Bank up 4.4 percent, Societe Generale up 3.7 percent and Credit Agricole up 3 percent.
+Shares of banks, the main holders of Greek debt, were among the top gainers, with Deutsche Bank (DBKGn.DE) up 4.4 percent, Societe Generale (SOGN.PA) up 3.7 percent and Credit Agricole (CAGR.PA) up 3 percent.

 "Today's moves suggest the market is moving back to risk-on mode, but there is event risk surrounding the Greek debt swap percentages," said Lauren Rosborough, senior foreign exchange strategist at Societe Generale in London.